Athius/FrameworkCMakeToolkit/README.md

 Copy CMakeToolkit/CMake inside each project folders.

-Copy CMakeToolkit/CMakeLists.txt.library in a library project.
+Copy CMakeToolkit/CMakeLists.txt.library in a library project and rename it CMakeLists.txt.

-Copy CMakeToolkit/CMakeLists.txt.executable in a executable project.
+Copy CMakeToolkit/CMakeLists.txt.executable in a executable project and rename it CMakeLists.txt.

 CMakeToolkit/CMakeLists.txt.root_folder and CMakeToolkit/CMakeLists.txt.subfolder are used if you have a tree like in the FrameworkTest example.